What’s Blooming Now: Textures & Colors of Winter

 As we approach the depths of winter in the Pacific Northwest, we have a lot to look forward to!
 Winter blooming plants are beginning to emerge, and with those blooms come bright colors and spicy scents.
 In addition to appreciating winter blooms, now is the time to recognize our tried-and-true evergreen plants that hold space in our landscapes all year round.
 Whether providing a glossy, deep green backdrop or a pop of bright yellow-green color, evergreen trees, shrubs and groundcovers are the bones of any thoughtful landscape design.

 The Oregon Grape genus (Mahonia) is a powerhouse of Pacific Northwest planting design.
 Primarily native to our region, Oregon Grape species range from creeping groundcovers (Mahonia repens) to statuesque shrubs (Mahonia x media), with a versatile mix of mid-size, evergreen shrubs in between.
 Our favorite, and arguably the most striking of the genus is the Hybrid Oregon Grape, also known as Mahonia x media.
 There is a lot to love about Hybrid Oregon Grape.
-Unqiue, vertically striped bark has a cork-like texture that creates a striking contrast with dramatic, sweeping lateral branchlets.
-The leaves are pinnatly compound, arranged in whorls around the trunk with an odd number of leathery green leaflets on each branchlet.
+Unique, vertically striped bark has a cork-like texture that creates a striking contrast with dramatic, sweeping lateral branchlets.
+The leaves are pinnately compound, arranged in whorls around the trunk with an odd number of leathery green leaflets on each branchlet.
 While the bark and evergreen leaves provide visual interest year-round, the flowers are the real show-stopper.

 Shown Above: Hybrid Oregon Grape - Mahonia x media